 Environmental Development Community Funding

-Please note that the Community Funding Program is currently closed while the City undertakes a review of its grant programs.
+Please note that the Community Funding Program is currently on hold while the City undertakes a review of its grant programs and is intended to be re-launched in early 2022.
+The Community Funding Program Policy has recently been updated.
 Further details about the Community Funding Program will be advertised in due course.

 The City provides funding to assist community groups and schools with projects, events and activities that meet sustainability objectives, increase awareness of environmental issues, promote positive environmental behaviour and protect the City’s natural areas.

 The following are examples of projects, events or activities that your school or community group may wish to apply for: